 Poor Bucky.
 Will we ever fully understand Captain America's BFF?
-Thankfully, the most mysterious member of the Marvel Cinematic Universe gets a bit more of his history revealed in Captain America: Civil War when his past is glimpsed in a series of flashbacks.
-We already knew that he was somehow brainwashed by Hydra and turned into a kind of super soldier, but Civil War peels back the veil even more and reveals the activation words that cause Bucky to become the Winter Soldier, turning the beloved c from the snarky charmer fans know and love into a cold-blooded killing machine.
-But what do these words mean?
+Thankfully, The Winter Soldier gets a bit more of his history revealed in Captain America: Civil War as his past is glimpsed in a series of flashbacks.
+The film even reveals the secret code words that transform Cap's pal into a cold-blooded carnage machine, but what do Bucky's Winter Soldier activation words mean?

 In Civil War , the words are spoken in Russian, but are thankfully translated via subtitles.
 The sequence is as follows: Longing, rusted, furnace, daybreak, seventeen, benign, nine, homecoming, one, freight car.
 That definitely looks like a deliberately confusing group of words, and Marvel doesn’t make it easy for fans to figure out what they mean.
 The movie never gives any explanation as to why these words are chosen, and fans of the comics will be scratching their heads as well since this sequence does not appear in Marvel comic books either.
 At first glance, it would appear to be a completely random collection of words — put together so that it would be virtually impossible to activate the Winter Soldier without knowing the sequence.
 But are they random?
 Check out the breakdown of the words below, and the possible meaning behind each one.

 This could be symbolic of Bucky's constant state.
 He, like Cap, is a man out of time — but it's worse than that.
-He has been forced to live the life of his greatest enemies, and he regrets it every time his memories start to creep back into his brain.
+Bucky has been forced to live the life of his greatest enemies, and he regrets it every time his memories start to creep back into his brain.
 Because of this, he is always longing for the past, wishing to go back to a time before the war and long before he ever became the Winter Soldier.

-Could easily be symbolic of a new life for Bucky.
+Daybreak could easily be symbolic of a new life for Bucky.
 Bucky Barnes, for all intents and purposes, is dead.
 He died during World War II, but was reborn as the Winter Soldier thanks to Hydra.
-With this new identity, the character began a new day, a new dawn, and a new beginning for the character.
+With this new identity, the character began a new day, a new dawn, and a new beginning.

 The first of three numbers in the sequence, this could be a reference to Bucky's birth year.
-In the cannon comic prequel to Captain America: The First Avenger, Captain America: First Vengeance, Bucky is 13 years old.
+In the canon comic prequel to Captain America: The First Avenger, Captain America: First Vengeance, Bucky is 13 years old.
 The story takes place in 1930, meaning he would have been born in 1917.
 This seems like a rather obvious inclusion compared to the other more ambiguous code words, but hey, Hydra's gotta throw in a few that are easy to remember.

 The second number in the sequence probably doesn't have anything to do with Bucky personally, but rather his overlords, Hydra.
-In Greek mythology, the hydra has nine heads.
+In Greek mythology, the hydra is a monster that has nine heads.
 It's said that every time one head is cut off, two more grow in its place, representing the nigh-invincibility of Hydra.
 Another possibility for nine has to do with Arnim Zola, since he has nine letters in his name.
-Zola became the de-facto leader of Hydra after the Red Skull's death, and he also was their lead scientist who designed the Winter Soldier project.
+Zola became the de-facto leader of Hydra after the Red Skull's passing, and he also was their lead scientist who designed the Winter Soldier project.